-In order to receive High School credit, the student must pass with a 60% or above in Algebra 1, English 1, Geometry (STMS), Spanish 1, Spanish 2, New Mexico History and General Computer Applications Note: A mid term and a final argm and of course argm will be administered for all high school
+1. In order to receive High School credit, the student must pass with a 60% or above in Algebra 1, English 1, Geometry (STMS), Spanish 1, Spanish 2, New Mexico History and General Computer Applications credit courses.

-Note: A mid-term and a final exam end of course exam will be administered for all high school credit courses.
+\Note: A mid-term and a final exam end of course exam will be administered for all high school